ziligy/JGScrollerController/README.md

 * *optional* menu with live tracking
 * *optional* controls for next, previous, close, and page
 * pages can adopt *optional* procotol to recieve live scroller tracking
+* pages can call-back to scroller methods via an *optional* procotol
+* use auto-layout and works properly on all devices & orientations

 ## Installation
 * via Carthage: github "ziligy/JGScrollerController"